The Top 30 Most Valuable Football Cards Of All Time

 Outside of vintage football circles, Bednarik isn't exactly a household name, but 'Concrete Charlie' was one of the fiercest defenders to ever play the game.

-Bednarik was a 10-time first-team All-Pro, a 2x NFL Champion, and a Pro Football Hall of Famer.
+Bednarik was a 10-time first-team All-Pro, a two-time NFL Champion, and a Pro Football Hall of Famer.
 He was one of the last two-way full-timers in the NFL, playing both Center and Middle Linebacker.
-He only missed three games over the course of a 14-year career

-Bednarik is well known for a hit on Frank Gifford which put Gifford out of football for over 18 months.
+Bednarik is well known for a hit on Frank Gifford, which put Gifford out of football for over 18 months.

 1948 Leaf - Sammy Baugh (RC)